trigvi/telegrammo/README.md

 &nbsp;
 &nbsp;

-# Setup Telegram Webhook URL

-Once you created the Telegram main bot and our API is up and running, we need our API to receive notifications from Telegram any time a user interacts with our main bot.

-For this to happen, we must tell Telegram our API's webhook URL for our main bot.
-We can do so by sending Telegram a POST request:
+# Security

+Every request made to our API must include the following header with a token you defined in `mysettings.json`.
 ```
-curl -i   --header "Content-Type: application/json"   --request POST  https://api.telegram.org/bot<TELEGRAM_MAIN_BOT_TOKEN>/setWebhook    --data '{"url":"<WEBHOOK_URL>", "allowed_updates": ["message", "channel_post"]}'
+Access-Token: <TOKEN>
 ```
+This doesn't apply to the `/webhook` endpoint as we can't control what Telegram sends us.

+&nbsp;
+&nbsp;

-# Telegram user interactions with our sub-bots
+# Telegram Commands

-Our sub-bots support two actions: subscribing and unsubscribing to a sub-bot.

-Typically, a user on the Telegram app should:
+Typically, a user on the Telegram app will:

-* Know our Telegram main bot username
+* Know our Telegram main bot username (you tell him).

-* Know the sub-bot identifier
+* Know the sub-bot identifier (you tell him).

-* Start a chat with our Telegram main bot (or add it as Admin to his channel)
+* Start a chat with our Telegram main bot (or add it as an admin to his channel).

 * Send the following message to subscribe to a sub-bot:
     ```